 Colonial Lapsang Souchong Tea

-In colonial America, the new availability of stimulating beverages like tea provided a welcome alternative to alcohol, and helped coffeehouses become gathering places for community discussion and debate.
-Tea was also popularly drank at home.
+In colonial America, the new availability of stimulating beverages like tea provided a welcome alternative to alcohol and helped coffeehouses become gathering places for community discussion and debate.
+Tea was also popularly drunk at home.

 This strong, smoky black tea comes loose in a 3 oz tin or a packet with 6 teabags.